 These columns were commissioned by The Big Issue, where they first appeared.
 Please buy a copy when you see it in the street.
 I’m always in there, chatting away.
-Not all my columns are here, so let me know if you’re after a particular one and I’ll post it.
-Also, you’ll find the column headings are different, because the editors at The Big Issue are much cleverer at thinking of those clever things.
+Not all my columns are here, so let me know if you’re after a particular one.
+Also, you’ll find headlines are different, because the editors at The Big Issue are much better at clever headlines than I will ever be.

 The Big Issue Public Service Announcements